naturalis/HTS-barcode-checker/README.md

 **Simple:** For command-line usage, the Python script _HTS-barcode-checker_ is provided in the src folder.
-Assuming the dependencies (listed below) are satisfied, there are no installation steps, the script can simply be run 'as is'.
+Assuming the dependencies (listed below) are satisfied, there are no installation steps, the script can simply be run 'as is' with command-line arguments described below.

 **Advanced:** To install the pipeline as a locally-hosted web application, in addition to satisfying the dependencies listed below, the following steps must be taken: